bizpropb/MERN-Portfolio/README.md

 - `docker-compose.yml` - Orchestrates the multi-container application
 - `/docker` - Contains database initialization scripts:
   - `mongo-init.js` - Sets up initial MongoDB collections and indexes for the portfolio database
-  - `postgres-init.sql` - Creates initial PostgreSQL tables and sample data for the portfolio database
 - `startup.sh` - A helper script that you should run after starting the compose

 ## Prerequisites